marsdrums/test-tutorial/visual-quality/index.md

 From this basic cubic function, you can design many different variations.
 For example:

 - You can cascade multiple cubic function to enhance the acceleration and deceleration phases (mimiking a larger mass).

 ![](./images/visual-quality_079.gif)

-- Since the function returns a value within the range [0;1], you can take advange of this and perform exponentiations to further bend the curve creating assymetries of the aceleration and deceleration phases, while conserving the condition on null derivative for $x=0$ and $x=1$.
+- Since the function returns a value within the range [0;1], you can take advange of this and perform exponentiations to further bend the curve creating assymetries of the aceleration and deceleration phases, while conserving the condition on null derivative at $x=0$ and $x=1$.

 ![](./images/visual-quality_081.gif)

 Cubic functions are not the ones that have null derivatives in a given codomain.
 These are some possible other functions plotted on a graph:
 ![](./images/visual-quality_080.png)

-#f03c15 text
+@@#f03c15 text

 ### Filter motion in the freqeuncy domain